In this post, you learn the grinding machine and grinding machine operation, types of grinding wheel and more.

 The common grinding machine operation are surface, cylindrical, internal and centreless grinding.
 Now let us discuss each one by one,

 #1 Surface Grinding

 It involves grinding flat surfaces.
 Here the workpiece is fitted with a magnetic chuck attached to a work table of the grinder.
 Non-magnetic are held by vices or fixtures.
 A straight wheel is mounted on the horizontal spindle of the grinder.
 Transverse grinding occurs as the table reciprocates longitudinally and feeds laterally after each stroke.

-In this, the operation is carried out on a cylindrical grinding machine which is made in two varieties “plain” and the “universal” type.
+In this, the operation is carried out on a cylindrical grinding machine which is made in two varieties, “plain” and “universal” type.
 The fundamental design is the same in both cases, but the universal machine can be adapted for internal grinding operation as well.

-In cylindrical grinding machine operation, the work is mounted between two centres and is rotated.
+In cylindrical grinding machine operation, the work is mounted between two centers and is rotated.
 A grinding wheel is mounted on a spindle and revolves at a higher speed than the work.
 The depth of cut is very small, about 0.015 mm.

-The work centres are mounted on a table which can transverse at various feeds so that the entire length of the work passes to and fro in front of the wheel.
+The work centers are mounted on a table that can transverse at various feeds so that the entire length of the work passes to and fro in front of the wheel.

-When the entire work has passed in front of the wheel, the wheel advances forward by another 0.015mm at the end of the transverse and so the cycle of machining goes on until the desired diameter of the workpiece is reached.
-The result is a long cylinder of the perfectly circular profile with a very fine surface finish.
+When the entire work has passed in front of the wheel, the wheel advances forward by another 0.015mm at the end of the transverse, and so the cycle of machining goes on until the desired diameter of the workpiece is reached.
+The result is a long cylinder with a perfectly circular profile and a fine surface finish.

 #3 Internal Grinding

 The Internal grinding operation means, grinding of internal holes or bores.
-Internal grinding is designed to grind the surface of bores, whether plain or tapered with the help of a small grinding wheel mounted on a long slender spindle which can enter in the bore.
+Internal grinding is designed for grinding the surface of bores, whether plain or tapered, with the help of a small grinding wheel mounted on a long slender spindle that can enter the bore.

 It is capable of giving improved geometry of the hole as well as the surface finish.
 This operation is performed on specially designed internal grinding machines.
 For internal grinding, a softer wheel is generally preferred.